jacero-io/kode-operator/README.md

 <span style="color: red;">DISCLAIMER!
 THIS PROJECT IS UNDER HEAVY DEVELOPMENT AND NOT MEANT FOR PRODUCTION USE JUST YET.</span>

-Kode-Operator is designed to enhance the developer experience with a strong focus on security and observability.
+Kode is designed to enhance the developer experience with a focus on security and observability.

 ## Overview